Password Master Help

 Search in passwords

 By default, when filtering password items, the password entry in each item won't be included.
-This actually is not for security reason, it is because passwords normally are meaningless random characters, especially the passwords created by the password generator.
+This is actually not for security reason; it is because passwords are enormally meaningless random characters, especially the passwords created by the password generator.

 If you enable this option, searches will include password entries too.
-An indicator "Search Password" also will be shown in status bar.
+An indicator "Search Password" will also be shown in the status bar.

 See also: Sort & Search